When To Send Wedding Invitations Out and How To Get Them Ready

 When To Send Out Wedding Invitations

 Most wedding planners advise that you mail out your invitations 6 to 8 weeks before your wedding date.
-Doing so ensures there is plenty of time for your guests to receive them in the mail and send back their RSVPs to you (or submit them to your wedding website).
+This gives your guests plenty of time to receive them and send back their RSVPs.

 That said, there are a few exceptions to this general rule.

 Most couples send save the dates 6 to 9 months ahead of their wedding, but it is not a requirement.
-If you decided not to send save the dates (or are having a short engagement), it is a good idea to send your invitations out slightly earlier than tradition dictates.
-That will give your guests enough time to get excited about your big day and make any travel plans that might be necessary.
+If you're skipping them or have a short engagement, send invitations earlier to give guests time to plan and get excited about your big day.

 Prepping Your Wedding Invitations